 During this long legal battle, Ali recorded these 60 one-minute drinking songs to create her most recent release, The Power Hour Album.
 She also designed, developed and manufactured her new Shot Glass USB invention, a shot glass with a removable USB drive that holds The Power Hour Album.
 (It's a shot glass.
 It's an album of party music.
 It's a drinking game.
 It's a USB drive.
 It's AWESOME.)
 This drinking game album and Shot Glass USB have received much critical acclaim on the intertubez.

 After the release of her Shot Glass USB and 3 years of fighting Steve in court, the verdict of the Power Hour trademark case was announced.
 The court ruled in Ali's favor!
 Power Hour is now free for everyone!
-Following the announcement, Ali launched a crowdfunding campaign and successfully funded her Freedom Victory Tour to travel across the US celebrating the legal victory.
+Following the announcement, Ali launched a crowdfunding campaign and successfully funded her Freedom Victory Tour and traveled across the US celebrating the legal victory.

 Ali had a "real" nine to five job.
 Though it didn't seem real because she could basically wear pajamas every day to work and her office was filled with toys.
 She was an artist at a video game company.
 There she created graphics and animations as well as composed the songs for their video games.
 (Should that be in the "Music" section?)
 The most notable thing Ali worked on as a video game artist was the Toy Story Midway Mania game in Disney World.
 She created graphics and animations for the score board on that ride.
 After the announcement of Ali's legal victory, she left this "real" job to pursue rock stardom full time.

 While pursuing rock stardom, Ali also does contract work in sound design.
 She composes music and creates UI sounds, alarms and ringtones for mobile devices and desktop programs.